 Robert was among the first designers to use VR imaging tools to tell the complex stories of cities and the creative people who shape them.
 A new generation of imaging tools is used to create the barked archive of tree images.

+Sarah’s worldwide work in the hospitality industry focuses on the importance of nature in successful placemaking.
 Trained as an architect at the Chalmers School of Architecture in Gothenberg, Sweden, and the University of Toronto, Sarah creates place-based experiences grounded in the beauty of the natural world.
 She is a design development and branding consultant to major hospitality providers including Sixth Senses Resorts, Four Seasons Hotels, and Nikki Beach.
 Her projects help sustain and preserve sites in Bora Bora, the Maldives, and the Seychelles—to name just a few.